Coronavirus: Germany sees signs of curve 'flattening' | DW | 12.11.2020

 It means that 100 people are infecting 89 others: a sign that the new infections are falling.

-"The curve is flattening," said RHI head Lothar Wieler, showing "we are not helpless against this virus."
+"The curve is flattening," said RKI head Lothar Wieler, showing "we are not helpless against this virus."

 He added that restrictions such as social distancing and mask wearing can help halt the march of COVID-19.